kty7/DicoTrav/wp-content/plugins/relevanssi/readme.txt

 * John Calahan for extensive 4.0 beta testing.

 == Changelog ==

+= 4.24.6 =
+* Security: Relevanssi will now strip tags from excerpt text (keeping only the whitelisted tags) to avoid XSS attacks.
+An attack was possible if you used comments for excerpts or if you had a malicious contributor.
+* Minor fix: Improve performance by enabling caching for password protection check.
+* Minor fix: Relevanssi's removal of page builder shortcodes is less greedy and won't cause missed content anymore.

+= 4.24.5 =
+* Security: Exporting logs now checks for user capability.
+The default setting is 'manage_options', but it can be adjusted with the `relevanssi_options_capability` filter hook.
+* Security: Certain query parameters allowed SQL injection attacks.
+Thanks to Jack Taylor.
+* Minor fix: Tag and category weights from settings page weren't applied correctly.

+= 4.24.4 =
+* Security: Stop XSS attacks in comments when highlighting post content.
+* Minor fix: Add support for disabling the Restrict Content Pro 'Hide restricted posts' option.
+* Minor fix: Avoid errors from non-existing author_name values.

 = 4.24.3 =
 * New feature: New filter hook `relevanssi_cached_post_object` can be used to modify the cached post objects.
 * Minor fix: Relevanssi cache population now creates stdClass objects instead of WP_Post objects to avoid out of memory issues.
 If you need WP_Post objects, use the `relevanssi_cached_post_object` filter hook to create them.